While copper is unique as a metal, its production also shares aspects in common with other metals:

 - New mining projects are subject to extensive consultations with local communities and negotiations with local and national governments.

-- Ore grades are generally declining.
+- Ore grades are declining.

-- Mining costs are going up - e.g. a hauling vehicle in Chiquicamata needs 3 hours from the bottom of the pit to the concentrator plant.
+- Mining costs are going up - e.g. a hauling vehicle in Chiquicamata needs 3 hours from the bottom of the pit to the mill.
 With changing market conditions, a mining project is a continual business decision.
+Mining projects are capital-intensive.
+Mining projects also have high operational costs (labour, energy, water).

 - For underground mining, the management of heat, humidity and water in a space-constrained environment is a constant struggle.